s-blomberg/miniproject3StephenBlomberg/README.md

 ### Executing program

-To initialize the database:
+To initialize the database, run in your terminal:
 ```
 flask --app flaskr init-db
 ```

-To spin the server up:
+To spin the server up, run in your terminal:
 ```
 flask --app flaskr run
 ```